Learning

-Groupings are intentionally flexible and adjusted based on academic needs, development, and learning pace.
+Student groupings are flexible and continuously adjusted based on academic needs, developmental readiness, and learning pace.

-The K–1 group focuses on building strong academic foundations in reading, writing, and math while supporting attention, independence, and classroom routines.
+Students build strong academic foundations in reading, writing, and mathematics while developing independence, attention, and classroom routines.

 Instruction includes: